Galilee Panhandle: History

 In 1920, the Sykes-Picot Treaty was amended to transfer areas of Jewish settlement from the territory of the French Mandate for Syria and the Lebanon to that of the British Mandate for Palestine.
 From April 1924, the area came under British control.
 An agreement was reached which enabled cultivation on both sides of the border with taxes being distributed between the British and French mandate authorities.
 The boundary was problematic, strategically and politically, but harnessing water sources in this region was vital for the development of the country.

-During Operation Yiftah in April and May 1948, the Arabs living in the Galilee panhandle and the other Shia villages in Palestine were expelled by Palmach forces.
+During Operation Yiftah in April and May 1948, the Arabs living in the Galilee Panhandle and the other Shia villages in Palestine were expelled by Palmach forces.

-Cross-border raiding and rocket attacks from Lebanon have been an ongoing problem for communities in the Galilee panhandle In November 2011, rockets were fired into Israel, landing near the border.
+Cross-border raiding and rocket attacks from Lebanon have been an ongoing problem for communities in the Galilee Panhandle In November 2011, rockets were fired into Israel, landing near the border.
 The incident was called "a dangerous reminder" of the 34-day war in 2006 against Iranian- and Syrian-backed Hezbollah forces in Lebanon.
+During the Israel–Hezbollah war that began in October 2023, the Galilee Panhandle, due to its proximity to the Lebanese border, was repeatedly targeted by Hezbollah rocket, missile, and anti-tank attacks, prompting frequent air-raid sirens, evacuations, and significant military responses as part of the northern front of the conflict.